 Discussion

-Experiment 1 revealed that, on average, initial saccades did not land exactly at the objects' absolute center, nor exactly at its CoG.
-Instead, the eyes landed somewhere in between, especially when saccade latency was low.
-The fact that the direction of gaze bias reversed depending on whether landing positions were compared to the objects' absolute center or the objects' CoG, made us reluctant in interpreting this as a high-level, object-based effect.
-Rather, we considered the following: Possibly, when saccade latency was low, the eyes were drawn towards the CoG.
-However, on top of that, the eyes may have shown a tendency to land close to the vertical meridian.
-Regardless of the mechanism underlying this additional vertical-meridian bias (e.g., a systematic undershoot of oblique saccades along their axis, or a task strategy), the net result would be the pattern of results observed here.
+Experiment 1 revealed that, on average, initial saccades were only slightly biased towards the action or the handle side of the object, and more importantly that the direction of the gaze bias depended on whether the landing position was computed in reference to the objects' absolute center, or its CoG; the eyes landed somewhere in between the center and the CoG of the object, especially when saccade latency was short.
+The fact that the direction of the gaze bias reversed depending on whether landing positions were compared to the objects' absolute center or the objects' CoG, seems to argue against a high-level, object-based effect.
+Rather, it is quite likely that when saccade latency was low, the eyes were drawn towards the CoG of the object, but were at the same time biased to land close to the vertical meridian.
+Regardless of the mechanism underlying this additional vertical-meridian bias, e.g., a systematic undershoot of oblique saccades along their axis (Deubel, 1985), or a strategy to land near the center of the object in order to identify it optimally (Henderson & Nuthmann, 2012; XX), the net result would be the pattern of results observed here.
 This line of reasoning is schematically depicted in Figure 4.
 We examined this possibility in Experiment 2.

 Figure 4: Schematic representation of how a CoG effect, combined with a tendency of the eyes to stay close to the vertical meridian, may result in a bias towards the objects' action-direction versus the objects' handle side, depending on the reference point (i.e. the objects' absolute center or its CoG, respectively).
 (Note that the CoG of the washing brush is exaggerated for the sake of clarity.)

-Furthermore, Experiment 1 revealed that initial saccades with longer latencies, as well as subsequent within-object refixations, were systematically directed towards the objects' action-direction side.
+However, later on, that is when initial saccades were launched with longer latencies, or when a refixation of the object was generated, the eyes were systematically directed towards the objects' action-direction side.
 This is in line with the action-direction hypothesis (Roberts & Humphreys, 2006), because the eyes were biased in the direction of the action that is implied by the object.

 Experiment 2

 Experiment 2 further investigated the direction of saccades towards and within isolated graspable objects.
-It differed in a small but important manner from Experiment 1: In Experiment 2, the objects were aligned with their CoG (instead of their absolute center) on the vertical meridian (see Figure 1c).
+It differed in a small but important manner from Experiment 1 as the objects were aligned with their CoG (instead of their absolute center) on the vertical meridian (see Figure 1c).
 The reasoning behind this was as follows.
 Experiment 1 revealed that initial saccades significantly deviated from both reference points (i.e., the absolute center and the CoG).
-If this deviation was caused by a tendency to keep the eyes close to the vertical meridian (see Figure 4), in Experiment 2 the eyes should land approximately at the CoG (i.e. at the vertical meridian), irrespective of object orientation.
+If this deviation was caused by a tendency to keep the eyes close to the vertical meridian, but not the center of the word (see Figure 4), here the eyes should land approximately at the CoG, and hence on the vertical meridian, irrespective of object orientation.
 In contrast, if the previously-observed initial deviation did reflect a higher-level, object-based effect, Experiment 2 should reveal a similar bias.
-In addition, Experiment 2 tested whether the action-direction bias in longer-latency initial saccades and subsequent within-object refixations, could be replicated.
+In any case, however, the action-direction bias that was found in Experiment 1 for initial saccades of longer latency and subsequent within-object refixations, should be replicated.

 Methods